DEBORAH M. PRUM

 My paternal grandparents, Santa and Sebastiano, cooked simple dishes based on recipes straight from the Old Country.
 Some of my earliest and most traumatic food-related memories are based on meals served in their apartment.

-Once, while sitting in a dark bathroom, (Santa did not like to waste electricity), I noticed a burlap bag moving and clucking at my feet.
-What could it be?
 The next day, I walked into Santa’s kitchen to see a pair of chicken feet sticking out of a pot of boiling water.
 I could view this as my first Farm to Table experience.
 However, to be accurate, it was a Bathroom to Table experience and it gave me nightmares.

 A second nightmare-inducing event was to find cow brains simmering on the back burner of Santa’s kitchen stove.
 Family friends told us that eating brains made you smarter.
 Honestly, I didn’t observe any marked increase in intelligence among us.
 However, I forever will remember the disgustingly sweet smell of cooking brains.